jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Watching user: video search, video metadata and video player

-    * Need a web server returning video URL and metadata: name, url, length, author, thumbmail picture,
+    * Need a web server returning video URL and metadata: name, url, length, author, thumbnail picture,
     * Big table to keep metadata.
 Key value pair.
 Easy to replicate and cache in different geographies
     * Video needs to be closed to user, like a CDN, with transcoded videos.
 Need distributed storage, and able to scale at billions of file.
 File between 50 Mb to 4 Gb may be.
     * Object Store can be used for the video persistence.
 The key for each video may include compression type, resolution...